niemasd/History-of-Video-Games/history_video_games/consoles.md

 (consoles-nintendo-game-and-watch-vertical-multi-screen)=
 #### Vertical Multi Screen
 [Vertical Multi Screen](consoles-nintendo-game-and-watch-vertical-multi-screen) is the 4th series of the [Nintendo Game & Watch](consoles-nintendo-game-and-watch).
-It included two LCD panels in a vertical folding clamshell unit.
+It includes two LCD panels in a vertical folding clamshell unit.
 Its first game, *Oil Panic*, was released on [May 28, 1982](timeline-1982-05-28).

 ```{figure} ../images/consoles/nintendo-game-and-watch-vertical-multi-screen.jpg